JuliaInterop/RCall.jl/docs/src/installation.md

 ### Customizing the R installation using Julia's Preferences system

-In this case the appropriate paths are provided with RCall's `Rhome` and `libR` preferences.
-You can change these in different ways using [Julia's Preferences system](https://docs.julialang.org/en/v1/manual/code-loading/#preferences).
-For example, you can add the following to a `LocalPreferences.toml` file in the same directory as a project's `Project.toml` file:
+You can customize the R installation using [Julia's Preferences system](https://docs.julialang.org/en/v1/manual/code-loading/#preferences) by providing appropriate paths using RCall's `Rhome` and `libR` preferences.
+Julia's Preferences system allows these to be set in a few different ways.
+One possibility is to add the following to a `LocalPreferences.toml` file in the same directory as a project's `Project.toml` file:

 ```toml
 [RCall]